Owned By: Private

 Job's Landing was also a packet landing -- one of many on the North River.
 In the book "Pembroke: Ancient Trails to the 21st Century," Joseph Chetwynd describes packet landing construction as follows.
 "The landings were most likely built of crib-logs, back-filled with rocks and topped with gravel, with dead-man posts set up as bollards for tying up the vessels.
 These landings ran parallel to the shoreline and projected into the stream as little as was necessary so as not to impede the flow of traffic in the stream.
 They may also have incorporated vertical sheathing on the facing to act as fenders for the boats as they lay against the bulkhead."

 Packet ship lines were established prior to 1670, and thrived until railroads came to the South Shore in the mid-to-late 1800s.
 Over time, White's Ferry, Little's Bridge, Union Bridge, Hobart's Landing, Foster's Landing, Job's Landing, Brick-Kiln Yard, and the North River Bridge in Hanover became regular stops.
 Farmers would meet the packet ship and barter their home-grown vegetables and dairy products for goods from China and Mediterranean, such as coffee, sugar and spices.
 In addition to home-grown goods, packet pilots also bought wood, fish, pot iron, and charcoal from locals, and sold them lumber and ship supplies.
+A typical packet run, up and down the river, could take three or four days.

 No trails.
 Water access only.